 Essay: Saying Goodbye to NBC Sports Chicago

-In a guest essay for Sports, Nick Neumayer reflects on the two-decade tenure of NBC Sports Chicago.
+In a guest essay for Sports, fourth-year Nick Neumayer reflects on the two-decade tenure of NBC Sports Chicago.

 By